open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 {% /codeInfo %}

 {% codeInfo srNumber=31 %}
-- **metadata_ingestion_workflow()**: This Python function `metadata_ingestion_workflow()` creates a `ProfilerWorkflow` object using a configuration loaded from a YAML file.
-It then executes the workflow, raises an exception if the execution fails, prints the workflow's current status, and finally stops the workflow execution.
-This function encapsulates the logic for executing a data ingestion workflow using the Airflow framework.
+- **metadata_ingestion_workflow()**: This code defines a function `metadata_ingestion_workflow()` that loads a YAML configuration, creates a `ProfilerWorkflow` object, executes the workflow, checks its status, prints the status to the console, and stops the workflow.
 {% /codeInfo %}

 {% codeInfo srNumber=32 %}